 Think about a treatment plan.
 Is there a reoccurring problem with your tree that you need to find a treatment for?
 Is there spraying (organic or maybe non-organic) that needs to be done?
 When would you do it?
 Pruning is a great time to plan the season ahead.

-Too Low – on the other hand, you want the fruit off the ground.
-You don’t want the fruit in a puddle of mud and you don’t want your dog peeing on it.
+Too low – on the other hand, you want the fruit off the ground.
+You don’t want the fruit in a puddle of mud and you don’t want your dog peeing on it and the deer enjoying what supposed to be your harvest!
 So prune any branches that are too low.

 Crossing – you want to do the best you can to eliminate crossing branches.
 When the wind blows, the branches will rub against each other and might damage the fruit or the branches themselves which will make them weaker and more prone to pests and disease.